wesJchen/simpleCalculator/README.md

 To use the calculator, run 'calculator.rb' file from command.

-Prompting to enter two numbers and an operationm, enter the required information to display results.
+Prompting to enter two numbers and an operation, enter the required information to display results.

 ## Test